Updated April 2026By The DataDriven Team

 Start with JOINs and aggregations.
 These appear in every interview and are the foundation for harder topics.
 If GROUP BY and HAVING are second nature, you can focus your limited interview time on the harder parts of the problem.

 Master window functions.
-Window functions are the highest-difficulty topic that appears consistently in SQL rounds.
+Window functions are the highest-difficulty topic that appears consistently.
 Practice until you can write ROW_NUMBER, RANK, LAG, and LEAD without looking up the syntax.

 Practice under time pressure.
 Knowing the concept is not enough.
 You need to write correct SQL in under 15 minutes per question.
 DataDriven's timed drill mode simulates real interview pressure.